-On the outskirts of Henstridge is Quiet Corner Farm.
-At the end of its 200 yard drive with working apple orchards (juicing in autumn) and paddocks on either side grazed by sheep (lambs in spring) and miniature Shetland ponies (bred by the owner), which you are welcome to wander, is a most attractive, single-storey, mid-18th cent., stone-built cottage.
-It nestles at the end of a large, enclosed lawn and adjoins the owners' converted barn, close to the former farmhouse.
-Lovely suntrap garden (barbecue, table/chairs) with two adorable guinea pigs.
-Home-produced juice available.
-The cottage has lots of character with beams, some exposed stone walls, leaded windows and polished pine floors (rugs) throughout.
-Gravelled drive and yard lead to 2 shallow steps up to front door; hall, off which living (woodburner, TV/DVD, Edwardian sofa)/dining/kitchen (washer-drier, microwave) with high ceiling, overlooking the garden; bathroom (suite with corner bath with seat plus hand-shower and bath-shower); two pretty, pink floral bedrooms (electric blankets, Velux windows) – a small single, and a double looking through the owner's garden room.
+On the outskirts of Henstridge, an attractive, single-storey, mid-18th cent. cottage at the end of a 200 yard drive with working apple orchards (juicing in autumn) and paddocks grazed by sheep and miniature Shetland ponies on either side.
+It nestles at the end of a beautiful garden (shared with the owner), a real suntrap (table/chairs, barbecue) enclosed by stone walls.
+The cottage adjoins the owner's converted threshing barn.
+Home-produced eggs and prize-winning apple juice available.
+The cottage has lots of character with beams, leaded windows and polished pine floors (rugs).
+Gravelled drive and yard to 2 shallow steps up to front door.
+Hall, off which living/dining/kitchen (washer-drier, microwave, fridge, electric cooker) overlooking the garden, with high ceiling, woodburner and TV/DVD.
+Two pretty, pink bedrooms (Velux windows) – a small single, and a double.
+Bathroom (suite with corner bath with seat, shower over and hand-shower).
 Transport from/to train station (by arrangement).
 No children under 4.
+A peaceful, relaxing place with a short walk into the village and lots to see in the area, especially lovely Nat.
+Trust properties.

 |Size||Sleeps up to 3, 2 bedrooms|